raunakbh92/InstallInstructions/runUsingTrainedPolicy.md

 cd ~/ngsim_env/scripts/imitation
 ```

-These instructions were written by Raunak on 23 March, 2018 to facilitate code delivery to Ford after the conclusion of the project.
+These instructions were written by Raunak on 23 March, 2018 to facilitate code delivery to Ashley and Vidya, our techincal monitors at Ford.